 Data and Facts

 Who is working within Berlin’s cultural sector?
 Who is the boss?
 And who only works poorly paid jobs or jobs with fixed-terms contracts?
-Within the last several years how many exhibitions in museums throughout Berlin showcased art by women*?
-How many showcased art by people of Color?
+Within the last several years how many exhibitions in museums throughout Berlin showcased art by women?
+How many showcased art by people of Color or women of color?
 What perspectives are missing from program development processes?
 Who is underrepresented within the cultural sector?

 Is there equity data for the Berlin cultural sector?

 When we talk about numbers in the cultural sector we are usually referring to the number of visitors.
 The cultural administration and the Berlin Tourism Marketing Company along with many cultural institutions collect data on the number of people visiting cultural institutions.
 They also survey how visitors receive information about programs and if they live in Berlin or are tourists.
-Often such data is not very meaningful in regards to diversity as exemplified by the category "migration background" applied during cultural monitoring.
-This category does not distinguish between a person who migrated to Germany from Switzerland and a person who fled from Iran.
+Often such data is not very meaningful in regards to diversity as exemplified by the category "migration background" applied during such surveys.
+This category does not distinguish between a person who migrated to Germany from Switzerland and a person who fled from Iran, or wether they are white or a person of color.
 The latter is confronted with completely different barriers than the former.
 Not every person with migration background is affected by discrimination and not every person who experiences discrimination based on their (supposed) heritage has a migration background.

 Which data is collected on account of Diversity Arts Culture?